withshepherd/graphql-codegen-zod/readme.md

-# GRAPHQL SCHEMA TO ZOD SCHEMA
+# GraphQL codegen schema to Zod schema

 The reason for this project is to maintain a single source of truth, between graphql and zod.
-Inspired by https://github.com/tinezmatias/codegen-graphql-yup
+This is useful for validation on forms.
+Inspired by [codegen-graphql-yup](https://github.com/tinezmatias/codegen-graphql-yup)

 ## Configs

-- defaultRequiredMessage: string, this message is overwrited if you use requeridMessage in the directive.
-- onlyWithConstrain: boolean ( default false) If you want to generate an schema for all your input objects definitions with or without the directive put it in true.
+- onlyWithValidation: boolean ( default false) If you want to generate an schema for all your input objects definitions with or without the directive put it in true.

-You can use this pluggin de dos formas distintas
+- zodTypesMap: a map of your scalars to a zod type.
+This is useful for scalars such as EmailAddress that are `z.string().email()`

 ### Simple use